Jamaica Osorio: Poetry

-Osorio has been a three-time national poetry champion, including winning the 2009 Youth Speaks Grand Slam Championship and winner of the international youth poetry competition 'Brave New Voices' which lead to an HBO documentary with the same name.
+Osorio has been a three-time national poetry champion, including winning the 2009 Youth Speaks Grand Slam Championship and winner of the international youth poetry competition, Brave New Voices, which lead to an HBO documentary with the same name.
 At the first ever White House Poetry Jam in 2009, an 18-year-old Osorio performed a poem she wrote entitled "Kumulipo" before Barack Obama and the First Family.
 "Kumulipo" laments the loss of Hawaiian identity in the face of colonisation and American imperialism.

-Having graduated from a Hawaiian language immersion school, Osorio was initially insecure about her grammar and spelling.
+Osorio was initially insecure about her grammar and spelling.
 As a result, she did not want people to read her poetry, she just wanted to perform her work.
 Slam poetry allowed her to do just that and it resembled the chanting and oral traditions of Hawaiian culture and ancestry which also appealed to her.

 Activism

 Osorio is also known for her activism concerning multiple topics.
 She is the subject of the poetic short This is the Way We Rise by Ciara Lacy.
 The film was screened in the 2021 Sundance Film Festival and centers on Osorio within the context of the Thirty Meter Telescope protests on Mauna Kea.
-The film is also part of a PBS Series called "In the Making".
+The film is also part of a PBS Series called In the Making.
 She has also spoken about the symbolism of the American flag in Hawaii, Hawaii and the COVID-19 pandemic, and topics including global warming and rising sea levels which she spoke about during her 2013 TEDx Mānoa talk.
-Her poems ‘He Mana Kō ka Leo' and "Kumulipo" have been presented as an example of how the next generation of artists is giving voice to the Hawaiian nation.
+Her poems "He Mana Kō ka Leo" and "Kumulipo" have been presented as an example of how the next generation of artists is giving voice to the Hawaiian nation.